 The Impact of Stress in the Workplace

 Stress in the workplace can cause problems for both the employee and the organization.
-When it comes to employees, it can have physical, emotional, cognitive, and behavioral effects.
+When it comes to employees, it can have physical, emotional, cognitive, and behavioural effects.

 Physical effects of stress in the workplace

 Similar to general stress, one of the most common physical effects for employees is sleep disturbance.
-According to Korn Ferry, 66% of employees have suffered with sleep deprivation caused by stress.
+According to Harvard Business Review, 66% of employees have suffered from sleep deprivation caused by stress.
 As you can imagine, this will further contribute to the effects on the organization, which we will cover below.
 Other physical effects include headaches, gastrointestinal issues, and raised blood pressure.

 Emotional effects of stress in the workplace